shreyash1505/RideSharing/README.md

   - Run all the cells
   - Results are printed for each pool window

-**An output.csv file would be genrated with total Individual distance, Shared distance, Individual Cost, Shared Cost, Single trips, Two sharing, Three Sharing and Four Sharing trips**
+**An output.csv file would be generated with total Individual distance, Shared distance, Individual Cost, Shared Cost, Single trips, Two sharing, Three Sharing and Four Sharing trips**